 Lasik Surgery Explained

-Lasik is a type of eye surgery in which an extremely precise laser is used to modify the corneal surface so as to remove irregularities that have impaired your vision.
+Lasik is a type of eye surgery in which an extremely precise computer controlled laser is used to reshape the corneal surface so as to fix irregularities that have impaired your vision.
 The cornea is the front part of the eyeball, the white part around the iris.
-Lasik eye surgery corrects: Near-sightedness (myopia) Far-sightedness (hyperopia) Astigmatism.
+Lasik eye surgery corrects: Near-sightedness (myopia) Far-sightedness (hyperopia) and Astigmatism.
 It does not correct presbyopia, which causes the need for reading glasses that overtakes all of us once we reach the age range of 40-50.
 Presbyopia treatments must deal with the stiffening lens and weakening eye muscles rather than just modifying the corneal surface.

 How Lasik Works